Confessing the Lord Jesus Christ

 A Sermon on Romans 10:9-10Read more

 What does it mean to confess Jesus as Lord?
-Talk is cheap, and when dealing with matters of life and death we should think carefully about what it means to profess that Jesus is Lord.
-In this sermon on Romans 10:9-10, Dr. Martyn Lloyd-Jones gives us a practical list of what a true profession of faith will look like.
-If Jesus is Lord, it means that He is over everything, including us.
-If He is the Lord of our life, then every part of our life should be changed when we encounter Jesus.
-If you are not sure if you have encountered Christ, ask yourself these five questions; do you have a changed attitude towards sin?
+Talk is cheap and when dealing with matters of life and death, one should think carefully about what it means to profess that Jesus is Lord.
+In this sermon on Romans 10:9–10 tiled “Confessing the Lord Jesus Christ,” Dr. Martyn Lloyd-Jones gives a practical list of what a true profession of faith will look like.
+If Jesus is Lord, it means that He is over everything.
+If He is the Lord of one’s life, then every part of their life should be changed when they encounter Jesus.
+If one is not sure if they have encountered Christ, they can ask themselves these five questions: “do you have a changed attitude towards sin?
 Do you love being with other Christians?
 Are you concerned with God’s glory?
 Are you able to give a reason for your hope when asked?
-Are you not ashamed of Christ, regardless of the consequences?
-The answer to these questions reveal the truth about our hearts.
+Are you not ashamed of Christ, regardless of the consequences?”
+The answer to these questions reveal the truth about one’s heart.
 These are marks that can only come from God Himself through salvation.
-Dr. Lloyd-Jones will help us see that following Jesus is the greatest thing that we can ever do, and it is more than an intellectual commitment, but transforms everything about us.
+Dr. Lloyd-Jones will help the listener see that following Jesus is the greatest thing that they can ever do.
+It is more than an intellectual commitment; it transforms everything about the Christian.

 About Dr. Martyn Lloyd-Jones